System Design

 Server bottleneck

-OS setting limit customization
+OS setting customization

 Server vertical scale up